theupdateframework/python-tuf/docs/TUTORIAL.md

 to manually performing the delegations.
 How many target files should each delegated role contain?
 How will these delegations affect the number of metadata that clients must additionally download in a typical update?
-Hashed bin delegations are availabe to integrators that rather not deal with the management of delegated roles and a great number of target files.
+Hashed bin delegations are available to integrators that rather not deal with the management of delegated roles and a great number of target files.

 A large number of target files may be distributed to multiple hashed bins with